robertwaredev/scripts/docs/Fogstone.md

 - Resource system has issues
 	- Delta Seconds works fine, Delta as 1 for some reason multiplies all modifier values by 2
-- Scrolling to change from first to third person breaks the camera toggle hotkey.
+- Mouse scrolling to change from first to third person breaks the camera toggle hotkey.
 Systems need unification.

 # To Do